-A position reclassification is shall be the change reclassification of a position from one salary range to another salary range and will shall be implemented under the General Manager's authority in the management of the District.
+A position reclassification is, the change, of a position from one salary range to another salary range and will be implemented under the General Manager's authority in the management of the District.

-If an employee is in a position that is reclassified to a higher salary range the employee will shall-maintain his/her current salary rate unless his/her current salary rate is below the minimum salary of the new range, in which case the employee willshall, at the discretion of the General Manager, be eligible to receive the beginning salary in the new range.
+If an employee is in a position that is reclassified to a higher salary range the employee will maintain his/her current salary rate unless his/her current salary rate is below the minimum salary of the new range, in which case the employee will, at the discretion of the General Manager, be eligible to receive the beginning salary in the new range.

-If an employee is in a position that is reclassified to a lower salary range, said employee will shall be placed at a salary level within the lower range at the discretion of the General Manager.
+If an employee is in a position that is reclassified to a lower salary range, said employee will, be placed at a salary level within the lower range at the discretion of the General Manager.